JetBrains/create-react-kotlin-app/README.md

 ## Contributing and reporting issues

-Please report the issues on [YouTrack](https://youtrack.jetbrains.com/issues/CRKA).
+Please report issues on [YouTrack](https://youtrack.jetbrains.com/issues/CRKA), GitHub issues are disabled for this project.

-The contributing guide is coming soon.
+A contributing guide is coming soon.

 ## Acknowledgements